jdhouti/Dame/README.md

 # Dame
 A simple application written in python 3 that will perform a customized analysis on a chosen file.
+Similar to functionality of Excel.

 | Analysis   |     Demonstration
 |----------|:-------------:|